Posted on Aug 06, 2014 in Family Law by Amanda Wilson

 International surrogacy rules have come under the spot light this week.
-Family Law Associate, Amanda Wilson looks at the UK surrogacy laws and immigration laws surrounding international cases.
+Family Law Partner, Amanda Wilson looks at the UK surrogacy laws and immigration laws surrounding international cases.

 This week, news broke of an Australian couple who had paid a Thai lady to act as a surrogate mother for them.
 Pattharamon Chanbua, age 21, agreed and was reported to have been paid approximately £6500 from a surrogacy agency to carry the child.
 During the pregnancy, it emerged that she was in fact carrying twins and she was offered a further £930 for that child.